0dpe/Linux-Journey/Linux Journey.md

    Since I am using Hyprland from `hyprland.pkgs`, I do not need to specify `wayland.windowManager.hyprland.package` for Home Manager.\
    Options that have syntax similar to Nix need to be wrapped in `""`.\
    [Bind and flag(s)](https://wiki.hyprland.org/Configuring/Binds/#bind-flags "Hyprland Wiki") = [modifier key(s)](https://wiki.hyprland.org/Configuring/Variables/#variable-types "Hyprland Wiki"), other key(s), [action](https://wiki.hyprland.org/Configuring/Dispatchers/#list-of-dispatchers "Hyprland Wiki"), parameter(s).\
-   Although trackpad (libinput) configuration can be done through `configuration.nix`, that [doesn't work](https://discourse.nixos.org/t/xorg-libinput-configuration-seems-to-be-ignored/15504) for me (`/etc/X11/xorg.conf` isn't generated), so I use Hyprland's options instead.
+   Although trackpad (libinput) configuration can be done through `configuration.nix`, that [doesn't work](https://discourse.nixos.org/t/xorg-libinput-configuration-seems-to-be-ignored/15504) for me (`/etc/X11/xorg.conf` isn't generated), so I use Hyprland's options instead.\
+   On the [Hyprland wiki](https://wiki.hyprland.org/Configuring/Variables/#touchpad:~:text=bool-,false,-Touchdevice), `touch-and-drag`'s default is marked as `false`, but in reality it's default is actually `true`, so I explicitly set it.
 1. Connect to internet.
 Use `# nixos-rebuild switch`.\
    An error occures since a configuration file for Hyprland was automatically generated when installing Hyprland.
 Home Manager will not overwrite this existing configuration file.
 1. Use `$ rm ~/.config/hypr/hyprland.conf`, then `# nixos-rebuild switch` again.\